epsilon537/boxlambda/docs/components_timer.md

 `Wb_timer` is a basic timer module capable of generating interrupts based on the RISC-V **Machine Timer** Registers.
 The RISC-V spec defines two Machine Time Registers:

 - `Mtime` is a 64-bit real-time counter.
 The RISC-V spec doesn't specify the frequency.
-In BoxLambda it's running at 50MHz, the system clock frequency.
+On BoxLambda, it's running at 50MHz, the system clock frequency.
 Mtime is a Wishbone-accessible register.
 - `Mtimecmp` is a 64-bit timer compare register.
 When `mtime` is greater than or equal to `mtimecmp`, a timer interrupt is posted.
 The interrupt is cleared by writing to the mtimecmp register and setting it to a value greater than `mtime`. `Mtimecmp` is a Wishbone-accessible register.

 BoxLambda's `wb_timer` defines a third register: `mtimeblk`.
 A write operation to this register blocks the CPU until the lower 8 bits of the `mtime` register match the written value.
 This mechanism can be used to absorb Timer interrupt jitter, as shown in the diagram below: